jli151/Data_Science_Udacity_Nanodegree/Write_A_Data_Science_Blog_Post/README.md

 ## Summary of analysis
-By the end of the analysis, I was able to answer three main questions that I am most interested in:
+By the end of the analysis, I was able to use descriptive statistics and linear regression model to answer three main questions that I am most interested in:
 **1) What is the most expensive month to book accomodation in Seattle?**

     It is generally the most expensive to book accomodation through Airbnb during the summer time, in particular, August, July and June.
 It is cheapest to book in winter.